 I wish that some aspects were more consistent, and the game flops at lower player counts.
 Yet, Galatune remains incredibly fun despite a few design hiccups

-Galatune manages to cage the feel of a video game like Super Smash Brothers and meld it into a party game for people that don’t play party games.
+Galatune manages to cage the feel of a video game such as Super Smash Brothers and meld it into a party game for people that don’t play party games.
 It has all the strengths of a party game without any of the weaknesses, and that’s honestly kind of brilliant.